PSMA scan: Australia

 A kit for manufacture of a 68Ga-PSMA-11 product, branded Illucix, was approved by Australia's Therapeutic Goods Administration (TGA) in 2021.

 Europe

 A marketing authorisation application for 68Ga-PSMA-11 (INN Gallium (68Ga) gozetotide), under the brand name Illucix, was made to the Danish Medicines Agency, on behalf of several EU countries and the UK.
 Approval is expected in 2022.

-In 2022 a marketing authorisation application was made by the manufacturer of 18F-DCFPyL (branded Pylarify) to the European Medicines Agency.
+In 2022 a marketing authorisation application was made by the manufacturer of 18F-DCFPyL (branded Pylclari) to the European Medicines Agency.

 Polish manufacturer and distributor of radiopharmaceutical procuts, Polatom, has been granted a US patent for a 99mTc-PSMA-T4 kit.
 In the UK, Tc-99m labelled PSMA has product authorisation but lacks funding.

 North America

 Canada

 A new drug submission was made to Canada's regulator in 2021, for 68Ga-PSMA-11.

 United States

 The first approved PSMA imaging agent was indium-111 (111In) capromab pendetide (branded Prostascint).
 It received Food and Drug Administration (FDA) approval in 1996.
 However, the agent had poor sensitivity and saw little widespread use.

 The first PET PSMA imaging agent, 68Ga-PSMA-11, was approved by the FDA in 2020.
 Listed indications include suspected metastasis prior to initial treatment, and recurrence of prostate cancer (based on elevated serum prostate-specific antigen (PSA) level).
 This was followed by two further 68Ga-PSMA-11 agents in 2021 and 2022 (branded Illucix and Locametz).
 Listed indications for Lucametz additionally includes selection of patients prior to 177Lu-PSMA radionuclide therapy.

-An 18F-PSMA agent (18F-DCFPyL) was approved by the FDA in 2021.
+An 18F-PSMA agent (18F-DCFPyL) (branded Pylarify) was approved by the FDA in 2021.
 Indications are as for 68Ga-PSMA-11.

+Another 18F-PSMA agent (18F-rhPSMA-7.3) (branded Posluma) was approved by the FDA in 2023.